Simon, King of the Witches

 Simon, King of the Witches is a 1971 American exploitation horror film directed by Bruce Kessler and starring Andrew Prine, Brenda Scott, George Paulsin, Norman Burton and others.
 The film centers on the title character as he attempts to become a god through magic rituals.

 Plot

 Simon Sinestrari (Andrew Prine), a cynical ceremonial magician, is on a quest to become a god.
 Simon is living in a storm sewer, selling his charms and potions for money, when he is befriended by a young male prostitute named Turk (George Paulsin).
 Turk introduces Simon to his world of drugs, wild parties, and bizarre Satanic rituals featuring Ultra Violet and a goat.
 Death, freak-outs and mayhem ensue, along with romance for Simon with the district attorney's daughter Linda (Brenda Scott).
-Simon, a degenerate practitioner of magic uses his satanic rituals to seduce Linda.
+Simon seduces Linda.
 Together, the two lovers search for the proper spell to make themselves into gods.